 Which Loan Is Right For Me

 AFAS offers two distinct interest free loans to help Airmen, Guardians, and their families when unexpected financial emergencies arise.
-The AFAS Falcon Loan provides an expedited, quick loan approval process for loan amounts up to $1,000.
+The AFAS Falcon Assistance provides an expedited, quick loan approval process for loan amounts up to $1,500.

-If more emergency financial help is needed AFAS also offers a no interest Standard Assistance loan for higher amounts.
-Before deciding which loan to apply for, take a moment to compare details for both AFAS Standard Assistance and the AFAS Falcon Loan.
+If more emergency financial help is needed, AFAS also offers a no interest Standard Assistance loan for higher amounts.
+Before deciding which loan to apply for, take a moment to compare details for both AFAS Standard Assistance and AFAS Falcon Assistance.

 Standard Assistance FAQ